IU-PR/Capstone_project/content/docs/2024/GymGuru/week1.md

 **1. What problem or need does your software project address?**

 &nbsp;&nbsp;&nbsp;&nbsp;Self-training is the most popular training format, however, such training is often not supervised by professional trainers, which can lead to incorrect exercise technique.
 In turn, improper technique of performing exercises with additional weights can lead to the development of muscle imbalance and postural abnormalities, which can lead to injury and negatively affect health and performance in the long term.
 This application allows for independent monitoring of the accuracy of exercises in order to prevent potential consequences.
-   ...fit test...
+GymGURU will also help students take fitness tests without having to stand in queue while participating in the test in the sports complex.

 **2. Who are your target users or customers?**